 Alabama and Clemson are frequent participants of the CFP and have typically covered their point spread, as those two teams are 8-3 against the spread in the semifinals (when not facing each other).
 The Over is also 7-9 in the 16 matchups so far, with six games failing to score 40 total points.

 The CFP continues to be at the center of criticism for its seeming predictability and for good reason.
 Alabama or Clemson have won five of eight CFP title games, including four straight between 2015 and 2019.
 Further, either team has appeared in all but the first CFP National Championship Game.

 Finally, no preseason AP No. 1 team has won a CFP National Championship since its inception.

 The small historical sample of the playoff states that one of two teams are likely to reach the title game, with a less– but still high– chance of one of them winning.
 Those teams would be Alabama and Clemson.
 As mentioned, history will also tell you to write off the preseason AP No. 1 team.

 Ultimately, college football comes down to a small handful of factors: Coaching, quarterback talent, and defense.
 Alabama has won six national championships under Nick Saban because he is one of the best coaches of all time.
 LSU won the title in 2019 because they had the most prolific quarterback season ever.
 Clemson upended Alabama in the 2018 title game because their defense stifled the Tide to 16 points.

-Once we reach the CFP Semifinals on New Year’s Eve, bettors should keep two things in mind.
-One is that favorites tend to win these games and have gone 14-7 straight up in the seven seasons since the playoff was implemented.
-With that said, favorites are just 10-11 against the spread, meaning many of these games are closer than expected.
+Once we reach the CFP Semifinals on New Year’s Eve, bettors should keep two things in mind: One is that favorites tend to win these games and have gone 16-7 straight up in the eight seasons since the playoff was implemented.
+With that said, favorites are just 12-11 against the spread, meaning many of these games are closer than expected.